- Holy Motors - Leos Cerax

 In addition to these underlying plot elements, we become intimately familiar with “the help.”
 An army of butlers, maids, and kitchen workers are militaristically organized to keep the estate going.
 Without them, we quickly see, the Granthams, who are unable to hang their coats for themselves, would be lost in the world.
 The staff, while vastly more interesting and human than the Granthams, are caught up in their own drama and petty infighting.
 Their place in the series solidifies the rigid class system that is so characteristic of the time, but also acts to reveal the coming democratic rumblings that will eventually, we hope, shake the foundations of aristocracy.

-Downton Abbey has been criticized in a recent Newsweek article by Columbia University professor Simon Schama for “serving up a steaming, silvered tureen of snobbery” which celebrates a class system that still pervades modern Britain.
+Downton Abbey has been criticized in a recent Newsweek article by Columbia University professor Simon Schama for “serving up a steaming, silvered tureen of snobbery,” which celebrates a class system that still pervades modern Britain.
 While Dr. Schama is correct about the surviving class system, whether the series is a celebration or an indictment of said system is up for debate.
-Just like all art, its meaning, for practical purposes, is in the eye of the beholder.
-I agree with Dr. Schama that Downton risks glorifying authoritarian values and rigid hierarchy—and these elements probably do resonate with many members of the American pop culture audience, who remain obsessed with (and tolerant of ) the lives of the “upper class”—both British and American.
+Just like all art, its meaning, for all practical purposes, is in the eye of the beholder.
+I agree with Dr. Schama that Downton risks glorifying authoritarian values and rigid hierarchy—and these elements probably do resonate with many members of the American pop culture audience, who remain obsessed with (and tolerant of ) the lives of the upper-class—British and American alike.
 However, I see the series as a criticism of all that was wrong with the world prior to the first World War, and, in this age of diminishing social mobility, a reminder of what continues to be wrong with society today.

-Despite its barely-noticeable anachronisms and questionable treatment of homosexuality,* Downtown Abbey is an exciting, well-written, and well-produced ode to a bygone era; one that has been too-often overlooked by creatives in contemporary film and literature.
+Despite its barely-noticeable anachronisms and questionable treatment of homosexuality,* Downtown Abbey is an exciting, well-written, and well-produced ode to a bygone era; an era that has been too-often overlooked by creatives in contemporary film and literature.